-The unsubscribed portion of the ₱5.0 billion peso increase in the authorized capital stock of the Issuer, equivalent to Three Billion Seven Hundred Fifty Million Peso (₱3,750,000,000.00) will be offered to the public.
+The unsubscribed portion of the 5.0 billion increase in authorized capital stock, equivalent to Three Billion Seven Hundred Fifty Million (3,750,000,000) shares will be offered to the public.
 The Issuer foresees a ₱3.75 billion peso capital inflow from the sale of the unsubscribed shares which funds will be used to partially finance the renewable energy projects of the Issuer.